 Transformative Methods, Transformative Impact

 We will conduct a Case Study using cutting-edge natural language processing, text mining, and spatial analysis techniques in an automated process, combined with legal analysis in a case study to demonstrate how OSINT-based investigations can be made more systematic.
-Our case study will focus on The Philippines, where mass human rights violations have allegedly occurred, but which is not currently subject to an international human rights inquiry.
-It also has been said to face a problem with a proliferation of ‘fake news’ accounts spreading counter-narratives on social media about extrajudicial killings.
 In dedicated workshops convened with stakeholder organisations, we will demonstrate our methods and train human rights investigators on how to use them.

 Work Package 3